-Founded by a German immigrant who sold beer in Chicago at the 1893 World’s Fair, this family-owned business has come a Chicago legend.
+Founded by a German immigrant who sold beer in Chicago at the 1893 World’s Fair, this family-owned business has become a Chicago legend.
 Unlike more rebellious establishments, they kept things kosher during Prohibition by stepping up their food game and offering non-alcoholic beer, until of course, they became the very first place to obtain a liquor license after the ban was lifted.
 ‘Know what else is crazy?
 They only served alcohol to men (ouch), that is, until 1969 when Gloria Steinem protested for women’s rights.
-‘Cause ladies like a cold one too.
-(Thanks, sister).
+‘Cause ladies like a cold one, too (thanks, sister).

 Est. 1905 | 111 North State Street

 Perched atop the Macy’s flagship on State is The Walnut Room – the “first-ever restaurant to open inside a department store.”
 Just take a look around – sophisticated and classy is what this place is all about.
 Plus, if you’re planning on taking a day to shop, one of the oldest restaurants in Chicago is the perfect place to “drop,” if you will.

 Est. 1909 | 1531 West Taylor Street

 There’s something about Italian food that it just seems to taste better if it’s made with generations of family tradition behind it.
-An absolute staple in the Taylor Street area of Little Italy, it’s a true veteran of Chicago restaurants, and the food will having you coming back for more, guaranteed.
+An absolute staple in the Taylor Street area of Little Italy, it’s a true veteran of Chicago restaurants, and the food will have you coming back for more, guaranteed.

 Est. 1921 | 678 North Orleans Street

 Built shortly after the Fire, one of the city’s most well-known, long-standing establishments was one of the only wooden buildings left after a law was passed to prohibit them.
 The name comes from its green door – a secret code that served as a beacon for anyone trying to get some of that giggle water.
-Today, it has a modern speakeasy downstairs called Drifter, where you can experience what it may have been like to come here in the ’20s.
+Today, it has a modern speakeasy downstairs called The Drifter, where you can experience what it may have been like to come here in the ’20s.

 Est. 1923 | 565 West Jackson Boulevard